erlingh99/light_alarm/embedded/README.md

 # Raspberry Pi Pico W Alarm Controller

 This is the embedded component of the alarm project, running on a Raspberry Pi Pico W microcontroller.
 It fetches alarms from the server and controls an LED and buzzer based on the alarm settings.
-This is a micropython project.
+This is a rust project.
 The data is fetched from an API endpoint found in the config.
 The structure of the data is found in /backend/app/models/alarm.py

 ## Hardware Requirements